 The Dawn of the Middle Ages

-By the sixth century, the migrations are slowing down.
-Tapestry weaving still exists around Europe.
-There are samples from the Sutton Hoo ship burial in England.1 An Ostrogoth household in Italy with “two woven colored tapestries” in its inventory.2 And the silk weaves in the tomb of the Merovingian Queen Arnegund.3
+By the sixth century, the tribes stop migrating and settle down.
+All this time, tapestries are produced but in small quantities.
+We know this from the samples of the Sutton Hoo ship burial in England.1 And an Ostrogoth household in Italy has “two woven colored tapestries” in its inventory.2 Furthermore, there are silk weaves in the tomb of the Merovingian Queen Arnegund.3

 6th century: Merovingians and Byzantine Silk